Hartford Public Schools will now move to a mask-optional format starting Monday, March 28.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

-People that do test positive for COVID-19 will need to isolate for five days.
-They must also be symptom-free before returning to school and wear a mask for up to 10 days.
+Individuals that do test positive for COVID-19 will need to isolate for five days, must be symptom-free before returning to school and must wear a mask for up to 10 days.

-Test kits are available in each school nurse's office for students who feel sick during the school day, school officials said.
+Test kits are available in each school nurse's office for students who feel ill during the school day.